 MGM Resorts (MGM)

-Coronavirus lockdowns means casinos are sitting idle.
+Coronavirus lockdowns mean casinos have been sitting idle.
 However, that doesn’t mean its time to avoid gaming stocks.
-Many are skeptical casino foot traffic can return to prior levels immediately after the pandemic.
+Casino foot traffic won’t return to prior levels for quite some time.
 Yet, with millions of die-hard gamblers getting the itch to hit the tables, we could see a quicker rebound than in other hard-hit industries.

 This factor makes MGM stock a strong buy as “shelter-in-place” winds down.
 Investors have already heeded the call, with major gaming stocks rallying in recent weeks.
 But don’t take that to mean the party’s over in terms of upside.